PEO Terms of Service

 Limitation on damages.
 EXCEPT AS OTHERWISE EXPRESSLY PROVIDED IN OUR AGREEMENT, NEITHER YOU NOR WE WILL BE LIABLE TO EACH-OTHER PURSUANT TO OUR AGREEMENT, THE TRANSACTIONS CONTEMPLATED BY IT, OR THE EXERCISE OF RIGHTS UNDER IT FOR ANY SPECIAL, INDIRECT, INCIDENTAL, CONSEQUENTIAL, MULTIPLIED, EXEMPLARY, OR PUNITIVE DAMAGES, GOODWILL, OR LOST PROFITS, HOWEVER CAUSED, ON ANY THEORY OF LIABILITY, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
 AS A FUNDAMENTAL PART OF THE BASIS OF OUR BARGAIN YOU AGREE THAT OUR AGGREGATE LIABILITY IN ANY MATTER IS LIMITED TO THE GREATER OF $25,000 OR THE FEES EXCLUSIVE OF PASS-THROUGHS WE RECEIVED IN CONNECTION WITH THE SERVICE TO WHICH THE MATTER IS RELATED IN THE YEAR PRIOR TO THE FIRST INSTANCE OF SUCH LIABILITY ACCRUING IN WHOLE OR IN PART.

 Interpretation.
 When interpreting our Agreement, the phrases “including,” “such as,” and “for example” mean “including but not limited to.”
 References to “law” include statutory law, regulations, enforceable orders, and common law at all levels of government.
-“May” means “can, but is not required to.”
+“May” means “can but is not required to.”
 Where our Agreement assigns a responsibility to a party regardless of whether the word “responsible” is used, unless otherwise explicitly stated it is that party’s sole responsibility.
 References to timeliness mean within the timeframes we specify and not later than appropriate to comply with legal deadlines.
 Any failure to strictly enforce our Agreement will not operate as a waiver or require future waivers.
 As a material inducement to enter into our Agreement, you waive any argument that our Agreement is unenforceable as written, including with respect to early termination and transition fees.
 There are no third party beneficiaries of our Agreement other than, and to the extent, a third party is entitled to indemnification under it or a Paychex affiliate is deemed a party to it pursuant to a Service, no-one else is entitled to enforce or rely on it.
 The substantive terms of our Agreement are not affected by where they appear or the heading under which they appear.
-You and we are sophisticated business entities and have bargained over our relationship therefore no provision of our Agreement will be construed against you or us as the drafter.
+You and we are sophisticated business entities with access to legal counsel and have bargained over our relationship therefore no provision of our Agreement will be construed against you or us as the drafter.

 Included documents.
 Our Agreement, which supersedes any prior or contemporaneous agreements, understandings, or inducements (including any proposals and confidentiality/nondisclosure agreements), includes the following documents: The Signature Packet executed by you and us; the Terms of Service; pricing schedules as they may be amended from time to time; any other current Exhibit(s); and any Addendums or other documents that are explicitly incorporated in our Agreement.
 Other than price terms if otherwise incorporated, no part of any proposal we may have made is part of our Agreement.
-Only documents drafted by us and not altered can be incorporated in our Agreement.
+Only documents drafted by us and not altered (any alterations are rejected) can be incorporated in our Agreement.
 There are no external agreements, understandings, or inducements.
 We may send you updated documents including fee changes from time to time by mail, email to our executive contact on file for you, or other method and we update documents incorporated in our Agreement that we maintain online from time to time (we will endeavor to provide reasonable advance notice); use of our Services after updates take effect will constitute acceptance of them.
 We are not bound by the terms of any purchase order, vendor registration portal, web site, or other contractual language you submit to us or ask us to use; only items included in our Agreement are part of the contract between us.